steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 - `F` - *failed*: the job has terminated with a non-zero exit code or has failed for another reason

 You can get a full list of job status codes via the [SLURM documentation](https://slurm.schedmd.com/squeue.html#lbAG).

-> ## A Reminder: Where's the Output?
->
-> On the login node, this script printed output to the terminal -- but
-> now, when `squeue` shows the job has finished,
-> nothing was printed to the terminal.
->
-> Cluster job output is typically redirected to a file in the directory you
-> launched it from. on DiRAC, for example, the output file looks like `slurm-<job_number>.out`,
-> with `<job_number>` representing the unique identifier for the job.
-> Use `ls` to find and `cat` to read the file.
-{: .callout}

 ### Cancelling a Job